Project-Shiba/documentation/pokeballs/pokeballs.md

 # Custom Poke Balls

+{: .warning }
+> Custom Pokeballs on this page DO NOT function in raids!
+If used in a raid, a custom Pokeball will only act as a regular Ultraball.
+>
+> The ONLY exception to this are Wireframe balls.
+Wireframe is not a palette, so a Wireframe ball will function properly in raids.

 ## Utility Balls

 | Ball                | Usage                                                                                    | Works on                           | Price    | Catch Rate |